-For the purposes of this report, the committee updated the CDM Study methodology using landfill data from 2018.
-Based on these estimates 8.7 million tons of material were recovered in 2018 to reflect the 37.3% diversion by weight.
-It should be noted that these estimates are higher than current diversion rates experienced by most counties in Illinois and given the lack of data are hard to validate.
-The committee received voluntary data from 4 of the larger MRFs in the state and found that they collectively recovered 462,663 tons of recyclables in 2018.
+The Committee received voluntary data from 4 of the larger MRFs in the state and found that they collectively recovered 462,663 tons of recyclables in 2018.
+Through annual reporting required by permitted compost facilities the Committee found that 605,391 tons of landscape waste and food scraps were composted.
 This data does not include a significant portion of the true diversion that occurs in the State.
 For example, some large retailers and manufacturers consolidate materials within their operations and go direct to market and thus are not captured in the data from the MRFs additionally this does not include the tonnages that scraps yards accept and recover.
 However, this difference in order of magnitude does suggest that the true tonnage being diverted from landfills may be lower than the modeled estimate and reaffirms that a system to track annual diversion data is critical in this process.
 Given those two factors, the 37.3% diversion rate and the 8.7 million tons of recovered materials are likely the upper limit of diversion data.